CodeAndCake/AppsFromScratch/sessions/06/README.md

 - [ ] What else have they achieved?
 Go through the 5 days again	 -->

-# Introduction to coding and app-making
+# Coding and app-making for beginners

 ## Day 6